 Utrecht University staff and students can access digital material, for which the library has a license, in different ways.

-Read more about this on the website of the Utrecht University Library.
+Read more about these different options on the website of the Utrecht University Library.

 The Lean Library browser extension offers access to a large number of digital scientific sources, whether you are on campus or off-campus.